Mitsubishi Xpander: Indonesia

 In Indonesia, the Xpander was initially available in five trim levels: GLX, GLS, Exceed, Sport and Ultimate.
 The manual transmission was initially offered in GLX, GLS and Exceed trims, while the automatic unit was initially offered in Exceed, Sport and Ultimate trims.
 The GLS trim with automatic transmission and Sport trim with the manual unit was added later in August 2018.
 The Limited Edition variant based on the Ultimate trim with aero kits was made available in April 2019 to commemorate the sale of the Xpander which had reached 100,000 units.
 Only 1,000 units were made.

 The Xpander received a minor update on 21 February 2020 with a redesigned grille and LED headlights.
 The Exceed, Sport and Ultimate trims received redesigned 16-inch two-tone alloy wheels and some equipment was changed, while the GLX trim was discontinued.

 On 20 October 2020, the Black Edition variant based on the Exceed trim was made available limited to 1,000 units.

 The Rockford Fosgate Black Edition variant based on the Sport trim was made available on 10 June 2021, which added the Rockford Fosgate subwoofer.

 The Xpander received its first facelift on 8 November 2021.
 The changes includes redesigned front and rear fascias, headlights, tail lights, dashboard, and steering wheel design.
 The latter two were only applied to Sport and Ultimate trims.
 The 4-speed automatic transmission is replaced by a CVT unit and the electronic parking brake is also adopted on Sport (CVT only) and Ultimate trims.
 Some other updates include increased wheel size (up to 17 inches), digital air conditioning system on Sport and Ultimate trims, adoption of an idling start-stop system (removed in 2022), the installation of an external exhaust gas recirculation system for the 4A91 engine, improved chassis rigidity, and retuned suspension systems.
-The Sport trim was discontinued in 2023, manual transmission and black interior option was later added to the Ultimate trim in May 2024.
+The Sport trim was discontinued in 2024, manual transmission and black interior option was later added to the Ultimate trim in May 2024.

-The Xpander received its second facelift on 16 May 2025.
+The Xpander received its second facelift on 16 May 2025 along with the Xpander Cross.
 The changes includes redesigned front and rear fascias with a new chrome accent on the grille, and new alloy wheel designs.
 Inside, most changes for the second facelift model are found on the Ultimate trim with a new larger 10-inch touchscreen head unit, new interior colour theme, a redesigned digital instrument cluster and steering wheel borrowed from the Xforce.
 For safety, the second facelift model features six airbags and an Active Yaw Control on the Ultimate trim, and a central headrest for the second-row seats.
 A new Exceed Tourer trim replaced the Exceed trim.